Feb. 14, 278 A.D. - Valentine, a holy priest in Rome in the days of Emperor Claudius II, was executed.

 Feb.
 14, 2001 - The Near Earth Asteroid Rendezvous (NEAR) spacecraft became the first vehicle to land on an asteroid.

 Feb.
-14, 2003 - A Florida judge issued a warrant for the arrest of baseball player Jose Canseco.
+14, 2003 - A Florida judge issued a warrant for the arrest of Jose Canseco.
 Canseco had violated his probation that stemmed from a nightclub brawl in 2001.
 On March 17, he was sentenced to two years of house arrest and three years of probation.

 Feb.
 14, 2005 – YouTube was launched by a group of college students, eventually becoming the largest video sharing website in the world and a main source for viral videos.